nystudio107/craft-pathtools/README.md

 To install PathTools, follow these steps:

-1. Install with Composer via `composer require nystudio107/craft3-pathtools`
+1. Install with Composer via `composer require nystudio107/craft3-pathtools` from your project directory
 2. Install plugin in the Craft Control Panel under Settings > Plugins

 PathTools works on Craft 3.x.